After years of investing success in San Antonio wholesale properties, some random thoughts:

 #5 Over rehabbing properties destroys many real estate careers.

 When you walk into a run down house, it is very tempting to spend $50,000.
-I never do that in my business.
+This often isn’t a good idea.

 Doing just enough rehab to resell the house is the secret.
 Don’t do more than that.